 - 1. Retain the original window openings. - a.
 Retain the location, pattern, and size of original window openings. - b.
 It is not appropriate to reduce or enlarge original window openings. - c.
 It is not appropriate to close in original window openings. - 2.
-Preserve original windows and associated features.

-- Retain early or original windows, including all functional and decorative elements such as the sash, hardware, and casing, as well as any decorative moldings or hoods. - b.
-It is not appropriate to remove historic leaded, stained, or prismatic glass. - c.
-Burglar bars, security grilles, and other visually-intrusive elements are not appropriate. - 3.
-Improve the energy efficiency of intact original windows rather than replacing them.
+Preserve original windows and associated features. - Retain early or original windows, including all functional and decorative elements such as the sash, hardware, and casing, as well as any decorative moldings or hoods. - a.
+It is not appropriate to remove historic leaded, stained, or prismatic glass. - b.
+Burglar bars, security grilles, and other visually- intrusive elements are not appropriate. - 3.
+Improve the energy efficiency of intact original windows rather than replacing them. - Low-e or other light-absorbing coatings are only appropriate on the primary facade when it can be demonstrated that there will be no significant change in the original appearance of the glass.

-- Low-e or other light-absorbing coatings are only appropriate on the primary facade when it can be demonstrated that there will be no significant change in the original appearance of the glass. - b.
-Enhance energy efficiency by installing storm windows. - Align storm windows within the original opening.
+- b.
+Enhance energy efficiency by installing storm windows. - i.
+Align storm windows within the original opening.
 Altering an opening to accommodate a storm window is not appropriate. - Wood-framed storm windows are most appropriate, but baked-on enamel-finished or anodized aluminum is also acceptable if the finish color matches that of the building's trim.
 Bare aluminum sashes are not appropriate. - iii.
 Storm windows that do not allow for a full-view of the primary window or do not have a meeting rail that aligns with that of the primary window are not appropriate. - iv.
 Interior storm windows are encouraged but should be installed in a manner that limits the potential for damaging condensation to form on the primary window.
-Incorporate air-tight gaskets, ventilating holes, and/or removal clips.

-- 4. If replacement is necessary, replace historic materials in kind. - a.
-Replace historic window sashes only when they are determined to be deteriorated beyond repair. - Replace only the deteriorated component of a historic window (such as the sash) rather than replace the entire assembly. - Properly recess replacement window sashes within the opening to protect the window, allow water runoff, and preserve historic profiles.
+Incorporate air-tight gaskets, ventilating holes, and/or removal clips. - 4.
+If replacement is necessary, replace historic materials in kind. - a.
+Replace historic window sashes only when they are determined to be deteriorated beyond repair. - b.
+Replace only the deteriorated component of a historic window (such as the sash) rather than replace the entire assembly. - c.
+Properly recess new window sashes within the opening to protect the window, allow water runoff, and preserve historic profiles. - d.
+It is not appropriate to enlarge or reduce the size of the original opening to accommodate the installation of a replacement window. - e.
+Replacement windows are to match the operation type (e.g., doublehung) of the original window. - f.
+Replacement of non-original windows can be made of any material as long as the size, style, and muntin configuration are appropriate for the style and era of the building.